hyperledger/indy-hipe/0000-template.md

 from other communities.

-Note that while precedent set by other communities is some motivation, it does not on its own motivate an improvement proposal here.
+Note that while precedent set by other communities is some motivation, it does not on its own motivate an enhancement proposal here.
 Please also take into consideration that Indy sometimes intentionally diverges from common identity features.